billbuchanan/appliedcrypto/unit08_blockchain/lab/README.md

 * What is your public ID?
 * Find out someone else's public ID, and send them 0.001 Ether.
-* Can you see the transaction on
+* Can you see the transaction on the Ethereum network?
-* Can you see your transaction on the other person's wallet?
+* Can you see your transaction on the Ethereum network for the person you send it to?

 ## Creating a Smart Contract in Ethereum
 So, let’s write a bit of code that does some simple maths.
 In the following we will implement sqrt(), sqr(), mul(), sub(), and add():